dotnet/dotnet-docker/samples/dotnetapp/README.md

 * 3.1-nanoserver-1903
 * 3.1-nanoserver-1809

+Note: ARM32 support is only offered by Nano Server, version 1809.

 For example, you would update the `FROM` statement to the following to target Nano Server, version 1909.

 ```console